Buyer's guide to video conference room solutions

 A great video conferencing setup can make a genuine difference to how teams communicate.
 This is what to look for

-For such a setup, it makes sense for businesses to have a dedicated video conference room in the office, where on-site staff can have face-to-face meetings with remote workers, suppliers and customers.
+For such a setup to work, it makes sense for organisations to have at least one dedicated video conference room in the office, where on-site staff can have virtual meetings with remote workers and clients.
 That might sound expensive, but surging demand is pushing prices down, making video conference room systems very affordable.

 Many of the best solutions have a central controller with a colour touchscreen.
 This connects to the other components in the kit and offers simple controls enabling you to start or join a meeting with a few taps – ideal for users who want to get down to business without wasting time figuring out the user interface.
 Certain touchscreens can even change their display to match the application interface of the chosen provider.

 You can locate your central unit on a desk or mount it on a wall – but you’ll need to think about cabling.
 Some systems run off a standard Ethernet cable with PoE, while elsewhere you’ll find USB connections and proprietary cables.

 It’s also worth considering if you want meeting participants to be able to connect their laptops or smartphones to the central video conferencing unit.
 This can be useful for screen sharing and presentations, but connection methods again vary: some systems use a special USB cable or a standard HDMI port, while others support Miracast and AirPlay for wire-free screen mirroring.

 You can’t have a productive meeting without clear sound, so it’s important to pick a speaker that suits your meeting space.
 Video bars with built-in speakers are fine for huddle rooms, but for larger meetings you might need something more powerful.
 If your monitor has built-in loudspeakers, you can pipe the sound through that; alternatively, you might need to invest in some external speakers.